- 2 lobster tails

 - 2 dozen wonton or dgyoza wrappers

 Sake Sauce, 1/2 cup sauce

 - 1 small chili (serrano is best), fresh or dried

 To make the potstickers

-- Coarsely chop the prawns and then process them in the food processor until they are moderately chopped.
+- Coarsely chop the prawns and lobster tails and then process them in the food processor until they are moderately chopped.
 The pieces should be no larger than peanuts.